nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `find KEYWORD`

 * We can find the entry only if the entry is being shown on the display panel.
+* Finding a Patient's information is done through specifying their name as the keyword.
+* Finding all other records matches your keyword with any of the fields in that record.

 Examples:
+* `find John` when viewing all patients shows only patients whose name is John.
-* `find x-ray` when viewing the test results belonging to a certain patient will filter the test results to only show those which contains the keyword `x-ray`
+* `find x-ray` when viewing the test results belonging to a certain patient will filter the test results to only show those which contains the keyword `x-ray`.
 ### Adding Contact Information: `add t/contact`

 Adds a patient's emergency contact to MedBook.